January 28, 2024 · networking bug

 }

 This equality function checks both destination and source addresses to see if the newly suggested route is the same as the cached route.
-Even if we update the peer with the same endpoint, Linux will suggest the new preferred source address and the eqeuality check fails.
+Even if we update the peer with the same endpoint, Linux will suggest the new preferred source address and the equality check fails.
 This command is the most efficient way to reset the source address, without disturbing the connection:

 # replace with peer public key and IPv6 endpoint